briatte/srqm/README.md

 - **If you do not have access to hard drive space** to perform the above installation, the ‘Teaching Pack’ should be able to run from a USB key plugged to a Sciences Po workstation.
 This requires the ‘Teaching Pack’ folder to be located at `e:\SRQM` (where your USB key should have loaded).
 Additional packages will be temporarily installed at location `c:\temp` on your hard drive.

 - **If you cannot setup Stata and install additional packages**, you will run into errors in the course do-files when we use non-native, user-coded Stata commands.
 This can sometimes be circumvented, e.g. by replacing all `fre` commands by `tab` commands.
-You will also need to minimally configure Stata by hand, starting with the working directory (and memory if running Stata 11 or older),
+You will also need to minimally configure Stata by hand, starting with the working directory (and memory if running Stata 11 or older).

 ## Readings

-When you are done, you should turn to the [README](https://github.com/briatte/srqm/blob/master/Course/README.md) file of the `Course` folder to learn about the readings and course requirements.
+When you are done, you should:

+1. turn to the [README](https://github.com/briatte/srqm/blob/master/Course/README.md) file of the `Course` folder, to learn about the course material.
+2. turn to the [README](https://github.com/briatte/srqm/blob/master/Datasets/README.md) file of the `Datasets` folder, to learn about the data sources we will use.

-Welcome to the course, and see you soon!
+Welcome to SRQM, and see you soon!

 François (<francois.briatte@sciences-po.org>) and Ivaylo (<ivaylo.petev@sciences-po.org>)